 ‘Therefore every scribe who has been trained for the kingdom of heaven is like the

 master of a household who brings out of his treasure what is new and what is old.’

 God of our pilgrimage, you have led us to the living water: refresh and sustain

 us as we go forward on our journey, in the name of Jesus Christ our Lord.

 THIS WEEK AT ST MARY'S

-10:00am Holy Communion (said)
+10.00am Holy Communion BCP

 FOR YOUR PRAYERS

-In the Local Community; Beckside Close
+In the local Community: Norwood Close

 Prayer Chain A small group of people from our Church commit themselves to offering daily prayers, when there is an emergency, for people who are sick and for those needing long term prayer support.
 If you or someone you know would appreciate our collective prayers then please contact Kelvin Newberry or names can be given to Paul